 Each of these disorders will look different in every child, as no two individuals interpret sensory input in the exact same way.
 Understanding how your daughter responds to her senses will help her feel understood, teach her how to cope with sensory issues, and facilitate progress in her treatment.
 Anna Jean Ayres, a California-born occupational therapist and clinical psychologist, first defined sensory integration in 1972.
 Since that time, sensory processing disorder has continued to be studied for causes, impacts, and treatment.

-What are Sensory Processing Disorders (SPD): An Overview
+Chapter One: What are Sensory Processing Disorders (SPD): An Overview

 There are three main types of Sensory Processing Disorders: Sensor-based Motor Disorder, Sensory Discrimination Disorder, and Sensory Modulation Disorder.

 A child with dyspraxia will have difficulty planning and execute motor tasks.
 She may accidentally break things and struggle with activities such as sports.
 She is seen as awkward and clumsy and therefore may try to hide her poor motor skills with verbalization or sedentary activities.

 A person with good postural control is able to use her body to push, pull, and resist force.
 These basic skills are—on some level—necessary in most motor tasks.
 A person with postural disorder will have hard time stabilizing her body for certain activities, including sports, taking a box off a high shelf, or bracing for the impact of a wind gust.

 To learn more about sensory-based motor disorders, click here.